-Thursday of the 31st Week in Ordinary Time [II]
+Thursday of the Thirty-first Week in Ordinary Time

 “This man welcomes sinners and eats with them.”

 Jesus’ first parable in today’s Gospel is heartfelt, offering us hope of God’s compassion for the wayward.
 Jesus offers a “moral” to the parable in explaining that “there will be more joy in Heaven over one sinner who repents than over ninety-nine righteous people who have no need of repentance.”

 Although Jesus’ “moral” seems straightforward enough, there is something about it that seems paradoxical.
 Wouldn’t it make sense for the “righteous” to rank higher in Heaven than the repentant?
 Why isn’t there such rejoicing in Heaven over the righteous?
 There are at least two responses that might be offered.